Internet-Based Human Subjects Research

 If a study meets the requirements for IRB review and approval such approval must be granted prior to the research project being published in REDCap.
 It is the responsibility to the researcher to obtain any and all approvals.

 For more information about RedCap visit here.

-FAU Researchers should seek expert IT review when purchasing a mobile app or building their own app for collection of data from research participants.
-If the app is commercially available, FAU central university purchasing needs to be part of the process to assure legal and data security review occurs.
+Florida Atlantic Researchers should seek expert IT review when purchasing a mobile app or building their own app for collection of data from research participants.
+If the app is commercially available, Florida Atlantic central university purchasing needs to be part of the process to assure legal and data security review occurs.
 It is the researcher's responsibility to understand known or potential risks of any downloaded app, whether free or at a cost and disclose those risks to study participants.
 App downloads frequently collect data stored or linked on the phone on which the app is installed.
 Researchers must clearly delineate such risks to participants.
 The "terms of service" of commercially available apps must be understood by the researcher utilizing the app and communicated to the study participants.

 Copyright of Materials

 In addition to the above mentioned security aspects, research instruments are often copyrighted.
 When obtaining a copy of the instrument(s) to be used in research, researchers should also ensure they obtain permission to use the instrument.
 If someone posts a published test or instrument without the permission of the copyright holder, he or she is violating copyright laws and could be legally liable.
 Contact the copyright holder in writing (print or email) to obtain permission to use a research instrument.